-Inside the front door them found themselves in the third floor corridor, you know the one that was off-limits in Sorcerer’s Stone.
+Inside the front door they found themselves in the third-floor corridor, you know the one that was off-limits in Sorcerer’s Stone.
 (It also was a great way to keep kids out of the playroom for the day.)
 Overhead, flying keys swirled about and my daughter’s broomstick lay in the corner ready to take flight.

-They flying keys were so simple, but made such an impact.
+The flying keys were so simple but made such an impact.
 I bought these inexpensive keys on Amazon and used this printable for wings.
 Tip – I printed them on vellum paper, which gave them a cool translucent look so you could see the wing pattern from both sides.
 Then I hung them from the chandelier with monofilament.
 So pretty.

 Recipes coming soon.